Research Areas

 - Genetic approaches to their treatment and prevention.

 There are more than 7000 rare genetic disorders which collectively affect 1 person in 17.
 When viewed as a group, rare diseases are very common.
-The national approach made possible by the NIHR Clinical Research Network Portfolio, and supported by the Scottish Genetics Specialty Group means we are able to collect together enough people with a particular condition to make a research project feasible.
+The approach made possible by collaboration across the four UK nations means we are able to collect together enough people with a particular condition to make a research project feasible.
 This leads to more opportunities for people with rare genetic diseases to participate in research, which in turn leads to improved care and the development of new treatments.

 Information for patients, carers and the public